Can You Feel the Love Tonight: Reception

-A reviewer from Swedish Expressen called it a "typical Elton ballad with echoes of several of his old successes".
-Fell and Rufer from the Gavin Report said it is "sure-to-be a summer of '94 anthem."
-Another editor, Dave Sholin, declared it as a "beautiful ballad", adding, "It isn't too early to work on that acceptance speech for next year's Academy Awards, Elton."
-Alan Jones from Music Week gave it four out of five, calling it "a heavily orchestrated and dead slow ballad" and "one of Elton's more memorable recent melodies."
-The Network Forty complimented it as an "elegant ballad".
+Swedish Expressen named it a "typical Elton ballad with echoes of several of his old successes".
+Fell and Rufer from the Gavin Report said it's "sure-to-be a summer of '94 anthem."
+Another GR editor, Dave Sholin, complimented it as a "beautiful ballad", adding, "It isn't too early to work on that acceptance speech for next year's Academy Awards, Elton."
+Alan Jones from Music Week gave it a score of four out of five, calling it "a heavily orchestrated and dead slow ballad" and "one of Elton's more memorable recent melodies."
+The Network Forty praised it as an "elegant ballad".
 A reviewer from People Magazine called it "sappy" and "sure to be song of the year".
 In 2016, David Ehrlich of the Rolling Stone magazine ranked John's performance of the song at the 67th Academy Awards in 1995 at number 12.
 Paul Jarvey from Telegram & Gazette wrote, "Although it's a simple song about the young cubs Simba and Nala, the tune advances the plot.
 The two cubs start as playful buddies.
 A spark of romance flashes when they meet later as full grown lions.
 The song defines the feelings of the two lions while indicating that changes may be in store for them and other animals in the kingdom."
 The Staffordshire Sentinel stated that the song "creates the perfect romantic atmosphere".

-According to a 2020 survey by OnBuy found that couples that chose "Can You Feel The Love Tonight" as the song for the first dance at their wedding were more likely to stay together, with 77% of respondents who chose the song remaining in their marriage.